zonca/zonca.dev/posts/2016-05-24-jupyterhub-docker-swarm.md

 ---
+aliases:
+- /2016/05/jupyterhub-docker-swarm
+categories:
+- ipython
+- jupyterhub
+- sdsc
+date: 2016-05-24 12:00
 layout: post
+slug: jupyterhub-docker-swarm
 title: Jupyterhub deployment on multiple nodes with Docker Swarm
-date: 2016-05-24 12:00
-categories: [ipython, jupyterhub, sdsc]
-slug: jupyterhub-docker-swarm

 ---

 This post is part of a series on deploying Jupyterhub on OpenStack tailored at workshops, in the previous posts I showed: